martinisoft/listbotto/README.md

 * Rust 1.7.0 or later to build, binary releases run on their own without the need for a Rust runtime.
+* The [FMOD Ex library][fmod] somewhere in the library path.
+I cannot distribute this requirement due to licensing.

 ## License